canonical/snapcraft/docs/your-first-snap.md

     parts:
       golang-static-http:
-        plugin: go1.4-project
+        plugin: go-project
         source: git://github.com/mikix/golang-static-http

 You've got a `parts` list with one item, named `golang-static-http`, but we could call it anything.
 That part has a few options.
 A `plugin` option that tells Snapcraft how to interpret the part.
-In this case, it's a Go project using Go 1.4.
+In this case, it's a Go project.
 And finally, a `source` option telling Snapcraft where to download the code.

 Go ahead and create `snapcraft.yaml` with the above contents in an empty directory.